sabman/aicasts.com/012-transformers-NLP/README.md

 2. The preprocessed inputs are passed to the model.
 3. The predictions of the model are post-processed, so you can make sense of them.
    Some of the currently available pipelines are:

+- feature-extraction (get the vector representation of a text)
+- fill-mask
+- ner (named entity recognition)
+- question-answering
+- sentiment-analysis
+- summarization
+- text-generation
+- translation
+- zero-shot-classification

+Let’s have a look at a few of these!